Fixed line telephone services

 ComReg, the regulator for the electronic communications and postal sectors, has put in place a system to ensure that a basic set of telecommunications services is available to all consumers throughout the country.
 This is known as the principle of Universal Service.
 Eir is the designated Universal Service Provider (USP) and has a number of obligations regarding the supply of certain services.

-You can find out more about the Universal Service Obligation on ComReg’s
+You can find out more about the Universal Service Obligation on ComReg’s website.

 Choosing or changing your service provider

 Your relationship with a telephone service provider is based on a consumer contract.
 When shopping around it is important to compare the different terms and conditions which apply in different contracts.
 These may include, for example, prices for line rental and calls.
 Before you change contracts, it is wise to know the specific terms and conditions of your current contract so that you can compare them to the terms and conditions of a new contract.